jorenham/Lmo/docs/distributions.md

 Surprisingly, the L-moments of the discrete
 [Bernoulli distribution](https://wikipedia.org/wiki/Bernoulli_distribution)
-[^BERN], can't be expressed as easily as the distribution itself:
+[@uspensky1937], can't be expressed as easily as the distribution itself:

 \[
 \tlmoment{s, t}{r} =